Formatting Guidelines

 The section is for expression of gratitude to individuals or organisations for all possible technical assistance, ideas, financial (material) aid, which made the research possible, etc.

-The journal requires that all authors disclose any potential sources of conflict of interest.
+Authors should disclose all potential sources of conflict of interest.
 Any interest or relationship, financial or otherwise that might be perceived as influencing an author's objectivity is considered a potential source of conflict of interest.
 These must be disclosed when directly relevant or directly related to the work that the authors describe in their manuscript.
 The existence of a conflict of interest does not preclude publication.
-If the authors have no conflict of interest to declare, they must also state this at submission and include a statement in the Acknowledgements section.
-It is the responsibility of the corresponding author to review this policy with all authors and collectively to disclose with the submission ALL pertinent commercial and other relationships.
+If the authors have no conflict of interest to declare, they must also state this at submission and include a statement in the Conflict of Interest section.
+It is the responsibility of the corresponding author to review this policy with all authors and collectively to disclose with the submission all pertinent commercial and other relationships.
 Discovery of the failure to adequately disclose a conflict of interest at submission or during the review process may result in the rejection of a manuscript or other author sanctions.

 References

-References in the text to sources should be indicated in parentheses "()", еxample: (Ivanov, 2017).
-If you need to indicate a reference within a line, you should indicate the year in "()", for example: "M. Tymoshyk (2013) proposes to divide editing into several stages in the editorial and publishing process".
+References in the text to sources should be indicated in parentheses “()”, еxample: (Tymoshyk, 2024).
+If you need to indicate a reference within a line, you should indicate the year in “()”, for example: “M. Tymoshyk (2023) proposes...”.

 SAMPLE LIST OF REFERENCES IN ENGLISH